Ankylosing Spondylitis Treatment

 - Heart problems.
 Ankylosing spondylitis can cause problems with the aorta, the largest artery in the body.
 The inflamed aorta can enlarge to the point that it distorts the shape of the aortic valve in the heart, which impairs its function

-If you are interested in a natural approach to your health problemContact Deborah’s Medical Secretary for an appointment
+If you would welcome this approach to your health problemContact Deborah’s Medical Secretary for an appointment